SkylineCommunications/dataminer-docs/connector-help/connector_help/Norwia_miniHUB.md

 # Norwia miniHUB

-This is a DataMiner driver for the **Norwia miniHUB**, a frame that houses pluggable cards for optical video distribution.
+This is a DataMiner connector for the **Norwia miniHUB**, a frame that houses pluggable cards for optical video distribution.

 ## About

-This SNMP driver is used to monitor and configure the **Norwia miniHUB**.
+This SNMP connector is used to monitor and configure the **Norwia miniHUB**.

 ### Version Info